 Chatham Street, Pitt Street and University Avenue frame Windsor's arts district, where you can visit top-end galleries like the Art Gallery of Windsor and Artcite, attend a Windsor Symphony Orchestra concert or catch plays and musicals at venues like the Chrysler Theatre at the St. Clair Centre for the Arts.

-The Odette Sculpture Park adjacent to the campus showcases large-scale, internationally recognized works of contemporary sculpture by world-renowned artists.
+The Windsor Sculpture Park adjacent to the campus showcases large-scale, internationally recognized works of contemporary sculpture by world-renowned artists.
 Riverfront festival venues make Windsor a prime spot for unforgettable events like the Bluesfest International and the hilarious Windsor Elvis Fest.

 And just 50 kilometres south-west of the city lies Point Pelee National Park, a green oasis whose location on migration routes for both birds and monarch butterflies attract about 300,000 visitors each year.